-As a unit we try to include the whole family in the scouting experience.
+As a unit, we include the whole family in the scouting experience.
 We ask parents to actively participate in den meetings, pack meetings, and other activities throughout the year.
-For most events siblings are included and can participate with the scouts.
-Note that Cub Scouts is not a “drop off” event (or as it is jokingly referred to, the “BabySitters of America- B.S.A.”).
+For most events, siblings are included and can participate with the scouts.
+Note that Cub Scouts is not a “drop off” event (or as it is jokingly referred to, the “Babysitters of America- B.S.A.”).
 In the spirit of the Parent-Boy basis of cub scouting a parent/guardian must be present at all meetings and outings.

-Pack 34 is presently made up of 60+ boys from Marin county (predominantly greater Mill Valley) in grades 1 to 5.
+Pack 34 is presently made up of 60+ scouts from Marin County (predominantly greater Mill Valley) in grades 1 to 5.
 We have students from around ten different schools in the area, including Edna Maguire, Strawberry Point, Greenwood, MCDS, Tam Valley, Park School, St. Marks, Mount Tamalpais School, and more (we are known as “the melting-pot Pack”).
-Our pack is open to all elementary school-aged boys.
+Our pack is open to all elementary school-aged boys and girls.
 Scout Hall is our normal meeting facility and is located at 177 East Blithedale Ave., Mill Valley.
-If for any reason Scout Hall is unavailable, we have historically arranged to meet at the Mill Valley Golf Clubhouse at 267 Buena Vista Ave., Mill Valley.

-The boys meet in age-based subgroups called Dens.
+The scouts meet in age-based subgroups called Dens.
 Our dens range in size, depending on the rank.
-Each Den has at least one parent leader called a Den Leader.
+Each Den has at least two parent leader called a Den Leader.
 Dens meet at least once a month at a location determined by the Den Leader.

 Pack 34, together with other scouting organizations from Marin County, make up the Marin Council BSA; we periodically participate in events sponsored by the Council.
 The Council office is located at 225 West End Ave., San Rafael; their phone number is (415) 454-1081.
 There is a Trading Post store located in the council office where you can buy scouting essentials such as uniforms, patches, books and accessories.